 Nike, a famous company engaged in selling footwear and sportswear, has been one of the leaders in this industry for decades and is admired by people all around the world.
 Nike is associated with ruggedness and excitement.
 Its shoes and apparel are considered durable, outdoorsy, and worth paying more money.
 Nike’s “Just Do It” slogan encourages customers to action and lets them believe that they can achieve everything they desire.

 The motor company has a rugged brand identity because of its gritty language and rough tone of voice.
-The brand addresses its audience, people with rebellious spirit without any corporate overtones or pleasantries.
+The brand addresses its audience, people with a rebellious spirit without any corporate overtones or pleasantries.
 Harley Davidson attracts people who want to feel free and independent by riding a luxurious motorcycle that features cruising agility perfect for long rides.

 The company’s team created a great brand strategy that is outgoing and personable.
 The brand’s attention to details like customers’ names on Starbucks’ cups of coffee still creates buzz around this company.